Balwant Singh Saini

+Balwant Singh Saini (born 22 September 1949) is a Kenyan born former British hockey international of Indian descent.

+Biography

+Saini was born in Kisumu, Kenya and educated at Kisumu High School before studying at Newcastle University in England.
+He played club hockey for Slough Hockey Club in the Men's England Hockey League.

-Balwant (Bal) Singh Saini is a former British hockey international of Indian descent.
-He made his debut for England on 12 March 1977 when he played against West Germany at Lords, London.
+He made his debut for England on 12 March 1977 in the Rank Xerox hockey tournament, when he played against West Germany at Lords, London.
 He scored a spectacular goal on his debut at Lords which is still remembered.

-He went on to win 18 England caps and represented British field hockey team in 4th World Cup in Buenos Aires in 1978.
+He went on to win 18 England caps and played in the 4th World Cup in Buenos Aires in 1978.

-Bal also won his first England Indoor cap on 10 January 1981.
-He went on to win 18 Indoor caps, scoring 11 goals.
+Bal also won his first England Indoor cap on 10 January 1981 against Scotland in Cardiff.
+He went on to win 18 England caps and another 18 indoor caps, scoring 11 goals.

 On the domestic circuit, he was also a member of Slough's successful teams in the late 70s and early 80s.